skuttleman/vow/README.md

                  (reject ex)))))
 ```

-If the callback throws an exception before resolving or rejecting, the promise is automatically rejected
+If the callback throws an exception before resolving, the promise is automatically rejected
 with the exception.
 The above can be written as:

 ```clojure